RedisTimeSeries/RedisTimeSeries/docs/commands/ts.queryindex.md

 <details open>
 <summary><code>FILTER filter..</code></summary>
-returns results for the time series that pass these filtering criteria:
+filters time series based on their labels and label values, with these options:

   - `label = value`, where `label` equals `value`
   - `label != value`, where `label` does not equal `value`